[You can be who you want to be.

 It also has nothing to do with waking up cranky, rationalizing a shitty behavior because you’re “not a morning person.”

-Embrace a new way of viewing what it means to “know thyself,” by taking back your power to decide and create exactly who you want to be, moment by moment.
+Embrace a new way of viewing what it means to “know thyself,” by understanding that you have the power to decide and create exactly who you want to be, moment by moment.
 Baby steps.

 How you can be who you want to be